Lockdown 2.0 – Top 5 Multichannel Retail Challenges & How to fix them

-Two weeks into the UK lockdown and we are beginning to return to a “new normal”.
-Whilst some product categories have suffered badly, many others are experiencing a sales boom.
-Overall our customers have experienced growth versus pre-COVID-19 weeks of over 75%.
-We wanted to find out what challenges multichannel retailers were facing during these challenging times.
-So we carried out a detailed survey to find out the biggest issues for eCommerce businesses selling across multiple platforms such as Amazon and eBay.
+With the second Lockdown so close to the holidays, the only way to do your Christmas shopping is now online.
+Overall, our customers have experienced growth versus pre-COVID-19 of well over 75%.
+We wanted to find out what multichannel challenges retailers are facing during these difficult times so we carried out a detailed survey to find out the biggest issues for e-commerce businesses selling across multiple platforms such as Amazon and eBay.
 The headline is that around two thirds of respondents said that inventory and stock management was a major concern, while 13% also stated that product listings and 10% said that billing administration had a serious impact on their operations.

 - “Stock is our biggest single asset and consumer of cash”